kiphenglim/fa21-cs124/docs/design.md

 + used a toggle for "Hide Completed Tasks" since that made it clearer that it was a binary state being toggled.
 + sticky header and footer
++ separate tabs for the list menus: one for owned list and another for shared lists